datagrok-ai/public/help/develop/how-to/build-an-app.md

 this specific application.
 With the application along come the queries and connections used in it.
 This means grating access to an applicaiton implies granting access to the whole package.

-Therefore, etting a new user group access your applcaiton usually means just sharing the corresponding package to this group.
+Access to either whole package with all its content, or more fine-grained items such as applications or connections, is managed per-user and per-group.
+Therefore, letting a user group access your applcaiton usually means sharing the corresponding package to this group.
 When granting access to a package for a particular group, access to all its items is also shared to this group.

 *References:*